sequenceiq/slider/src/site/markdown/releasing.md

 (We recommend naming the hortonworks github repository 'hortonworks' to avoid confusion with apache, personal and others):

-    git push hortonworks master develop
+    git push origin master develop

-(if you are planning on any release work of more than a single test run, consider having your local release branch track the master)
+(assuming that `origin` maps to `git@github.com:hortonworks/hoya.git`;
+ you can check this with `git remote -v`

 The `git-flow` program automatically pushes up the `release/hoya-X.Y` branch, before deleting it locally.

+If you are planning on any release work of more than a single test run, consider having your local release branch track the master.

 **Step #14:** ### For releasing small artifacts